Alif108/Operating_System_314/ReadME.md

 Adding user functions and system call in xv6

 ## Offline_3
-Implementing the "lotter scheduler" in xv6
+Implementing the "lottery scheduler" in xv6